fqaiser94/mse/README.md

 //  |    |    |    |-- c: integer (nullable = false)
 ```

-Another common use-case is to perform these operations on array of structs.
+Another common use-case is to perform these operations on arrays of structs.
 To do this using the Scala APIs, we recommend combining the functions in this library with the functions provided in [spark-hofs](https://github.com/AbsaOSS/spark-hofs/):

 ```bash